jrlanglois/jrlanglois.github.io/_posts/2025-12-24-juce-module-design-tips.md

 Every dependency is a hidden obligation for users.

-## Avoid “Header-Only by Accident”
+## Avoid "Header-Only by Accident"

 Keep definitions, platform logic, and non-template code in .cpp.